 • Trained & Government licensed guide and porter

-• Wages, equipment, insurance to staffs
+• Wages, equipment, insurance for staff

 • Trekking map for group